 You will want to go through and pick out the little stems that will get in the mix, but it only takes a few moments to do so.

 Here is where I then take it a step further and decide HOW I’m going to store this dehydrated rosemary.
-I can store it full leaf like this:
+I can preserve it full leaf like this:

-But I’m going to be honest.
-As much as I love the flavor of rosemary, I don’t always like biting into the leaves in things Even if I chop them up a few times, I just don’t like the texture in my stews or on chicken.
-I do keep a selection done like this to use for herb mixes and certain dishes.
-This is also my prefered way to keep in longer-term storage because the less you mess with it, the longer it can last.
+But I’m going, to be honest.
+As much as I love the flavor of rosemary, I don’t always like biting into the leaves in my recipes.
+Even if I chop them up a few times, I just don’t like the texture in my stews or on my chicken.
+Still, I do keep a selection done like this to use for herb mixes and specific dishes.
+This process is also my preferred way to keep it in longer-term storage because the less you mess with it, the longer it can last.

 I can take the whole leaves and do this:

-and end up with my favorite way to use rosemary – which is in powder form.
-It just blends in so nicely with things, and I don’t get that weird texture to chew on.
+I’ll end up with my favorite way to use rosemary, which is in powder form.
+It just blends in so nicely with things, and I don’t get that weird texture when I chew.

 For those of you interested, I store my immediate use of kitchen herbs and spices in these tin, magnetic storage containers that then go on the side of my refrigerator.
-The longer term storage is in canning jars in my pantry where I put an oxygen abosrber in the can and seal it up.
-Then I don’t have to keep opening my long-term storage container to get to the daily use stuff.
-I can just restock as we use it up.
+The longer-term storage is in canning jars in my pantry where I put an oxygen absorber in the can and seal it up.
+Then I don’t have to keep opening my long-term storage container to get to the daily use herbs but can just restock them as we use them up.

-I’ll be honest, though, in that I don’t store my herbs and spices for longer than a year.
-Because we grow quite a bit of it, I just dehydrate what we grow for the next year’s use.
-And any spices I store I try to store in whole spice form, instead of powdered spice form.
-They store better, longer, and are more flavorful when ground right before use than stored forever in ground form.
+I’ll be honest, though: I don’t store my herbs and spices for longer than a year.
+Because we grow quite a bit of it, I dehydrate what we produce for the next year’s use.
+And any spices I store, I try to store in whole spice form instead of powdered spice form.
+They store better, longer, and are more flavorful when ground right before use than stored forever.

 How to Air Dry Rosemary

-An alternative way to dry your rosemary, or any herb, is to air dry it.
-You’ll want to remove some of your rosemary leaves from the end of your sprigs (keep the fresh rosemary to preserve in oil in the freezer)
+An alternative way to dry your rosemary or any herb is to air dry it.
+You’ll want to remove some of your rosemary leaves from the ends of your sprigs (keep the fresh rosemary to preserve in oil in the freezer).

 I will bundle my sprigs in groups of 3-4, trying to vary the size of sprig in each bundle so that they get good airflow through the bundle.
 I’m using a jute string tied into a slipknot, then tied off in a doctor’s knot to hold the slip knot in place.

-I had this really cute photo of this rosemary hanging out in our backyard, but it wouldn’t be honest to what we do.
+I had this adorable photo of this rosemary hanging out in our backyard, but it wouldn’t be an honest reflection to what we do.
 I don’t air dry anything outside.
-I don’t have an enclosed drying rack, yet, and we have enough flies, bugs and critters that would be all over this stuff, and I prefer to keep my food bug free, doncha know!
+I don’t have an enclosed drying rack (yet), and we have enough flies, bugs, and critters that would be all over this stuff.
+Plus, I prefer to keep my food bug free, don’t ya know!
 But the humidity is also an issue.
 If you can get something dried in the afternoon, that’s great.
-But we have morning dew and high humidity for a good part of the year, and especially in the fall/spring, higher humdity all through the day because of the wetter weather.
-So I use my fireplace!
+But we have morning dew and high humidity for a good part of the year, and especially in the fall and spring we get even higher humidity all through the day because of the wetter weather.
+So I use my fireplace instead!

-You can wrap your herbs up in paper, paper bags to help keep the dust and such off, but I’ve never bothered.
+You can wrap your herbs up in paper bags to help keep the dust and such off, but I’ve never bothered by those things.

-I’m always looking for great ways to use my dried rosemary because we seem to be knee high in the stuff, and found this recipe at Martha Stewart that will bright right up my alley: Rosemary Butter Cookies.
+I’m always looking for great ways to use my dried rosemary because we seem to be knee-high in the stuff, and I found this recipe on Martha Stewart that is right up my alley: Rosemary Butter Cookies.

 Want more recipes and ideas to dehydrate for your pantry?
 Check this out:

-If you are like me and love having a recipe book in your hand to read through and to make notes in and have handy in the kitchen, I highly recommend the Ultimate Dehydrator Cookbook by Tammy Gangloff.
+If you are like me and love having a recipe book in your hand to read through, make notes in, and have handy in the kitchen, I highly recommend the Ultimate Dehydrator Cookbook by Tammy Gangloff.